 Do you prefer patterns and colours?
 The Green Field Paper Company created ‘Holiday Collection‘ 100% recycled wrapping paper, containing no chemicals or dyes and made in the USA.

 Are you good at sewing?
 Why not make lovely presents bags?
 Different shapes and colours under your tree, don’t they look fabulous?
 You can reutilise them next year or keep them as PJs or make-up bags.
-Most important is to use scrap or sustainable cotton material, let your fantasy fly.
+The most important is to use scrap or sustainable cotton material, let your fantasy fly.

 Also, do not throw out parcel boxes, or shoe boxes, line them up with some fabric or paint them.
 There are so many YouTube tutorials that you can get inspiration for.
 But remember to recycle and to use eco-friendly materials only, such as vegetable glitters and environmentally friendly glue.